redis/redis-doc/docs/redis-clients/nodejs.md

 ]);
 ```

-Perform a search query using `FT.SEARCH` to find all the dogs, then sort the by age in descending order.
+Perform a search query using `FT.SEARCH` to find all the dogs, then sort the search results by age in descending order.
 For more information, see [Query syntax](https://redis.io/docs/stack/search/reference/query_syntax/).

 ```js
 const results = await client.ft.search(